tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 4. **When the Notebook Disconnects** -- for example due to its [12-hour](https://research.google.com/colaboratory/faq.html#idle-timeouts) usage limit, a bad internet connection, Google requiring your GPU type, etc. -- you must press the `reconnect` button and potentially start steps 2-3 again to continue where the software left off.

 5. **Starting a 2nd GPU-powered Notebook** Google may offer you two GPUs between the two notebooks allotted to you.
-If you would like to run another CUDALucas job, change the `computer_number` from `Default (0)` to `1`.
+If you would like to run another CUDALucas job, change the `computer_number` from `Default (1)` to `2`.

 ## Optional
 A user may optionally perform other steps to gain more insight into GIMPS and/or this software:

 1. Create an account on [Mersenne.org](https://www.mersenne.org/update/).

-2. In a GPU-powered notebook, set the `debug` option to view the output of the GIMPS program, which Nvidia GPU is assigned to your notebook, and the progress CUDALucas has made.
-Alternatively, you may access the `gpu[1-2]` and/or `cpu[1-2]` file in your Google drive under the `cudalucas` or mprime\_gpu/mprime\_cpu folderto manually to see the CUDALucas or Prime95 progress respectively.
+2. In a GPU-powered notebook, set the `debug` option to view the output of a respective GIMPS programs output and which Nvidia GPU is assigned to your notebook.
+Alternatively, you may access the `gpu1.out`,  `gpu2.out`, and the `cpu1.out` files in your Google drive under the `cudalucas` or `mprime\_gpu/` folders to manually see the CUDALucas and/or Prime95 progress respectively.

 3. Pin the tab(s) in [Firefox](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) for easy access to the Colab notebook(s).